 Four hours later, after all the stuff from the truck was neatly arranged in my apartment, my two uncles, brother, and cousin went to get my new couch.
 I was excited because that couch would really update my apartment.
 However, when they got back to my apartment, we encountered door-problem number two.
 Four of us carried my brand-new couch up the two flights of stairs.
 But, that couch would not go through that apartment door, no matter what we did!
 (I had forgotten to measure the couch to see if it would go through the apartment door.)
 Now, couch number two was stuck in a doorway.

 After laughing and moaning from sheer frustration and tiredness, we debated whether we should return the couch—if we could wedge it out of the door frame.
 But then my cousin devised a genius plan: Remove both the door and its frame.
 My uncle, a finishing-work carpenter, easily took off the door and frame.
 And unbelievably the couch almost fell through that doorway!

 By the time we got the couch in place, it was 8 P.M., so my friends and family left.
 I was alone, but that was okay.
-My day’s journey had been exhausting; but before I fell asleep, I decided that when I move again in two years, the couch will stay in that apartment; I will donate it to the new tenants.
+My day’s journey had been exhausting; but before I fell asleep, I decided that when I move again in two years, the sofa will stay in that apartment; I will donate it to the new tenants.

 WHAT I LEARNED

 A result of my journey is that I now understand Steinbeck’s quote—I can’t control a situation.
 There will always be problems in any situation.
-Nevertheless, I now realize that I have the ability within me to resolve the problems that I do encounter.
+Nevertheless, I now realize that I have the ability to me to resolve the problems that I do encounter.